 The Tenkarabum Traveler 27 may just be the ideal rod for fishing small streams.
 It is short enough to use almost anywhere.
 It is sensitive enough to be fun with 6" brookies, yet can easily handle fish twice that size.
 People have caught fish larger than that with its predecessor, the GM Suikei Keiryu Special 27, but they're not big fish rods.
 They are intended to be small stream rods.

 Shortly after it was introduced, there had been some confusion about the TenkaraBum Traveler 27.
 Unlike the Traveler 39 and 44, it is not a three position zoom rod.
 It is a 27, period.
 I know there are some short zoom rods out there, but I have not been impressed with the ones I have seen.
+(Of course, there are short zoom rods I have not fished with, and some might be very impressive indeed, but that's for their websites to discuss.)
 I was more interested in a short, simple rod that does what it does very well without the added complexity and added cost that a zooming design entails.

-Some people will want to know whether they should buy a TenkaraBum Traveler 27 or a Kurenai HM30R.
+Some people will want to know whether they should buy a TenkaraBum Traveler 27 or a Kurenai II AR 30F.
 The two rods do overlap quite a bit in their application and some anglers would be quite happy with either one (and some will want both).
 There are differences though.
-The Traveler 27 is right at 9 feet, making it 8 inches shorter than the HM30R.
+The Traveler 27 is right at 9 feet, making it 8 inches shorter than the AR30F.
 It will be a slightly more convenient in slightly smaller streams.
 The collapsed length is about 2 1/4" shorter, so it will be slightly easier to pack.

-The biggest difference is that the HM30R tip sections are almost unbelievably soft.
-It feels like no other rod you have ever held or cast.
+The biggest difference is that the AR 30F tip sections are quite a bit softer.
 It is a tremendous amount of fun with small fish.
-However, given the extremely fine tip sections, I would not fish heavy bead head flies with the HM30R.
-It just doesn't have the backbone.
-It is a 7 1/2 penny rod.
+However, given the flexible tip sections, I would not fish heavy bead head flies with the AR 30F It just doesn't have the backbone.
+It is a 10 penny rod, while the Traveler 27 is a 13.5 penny rod.

 When I think of small streams, for which a 9' rod would be ideal, I do think of little brookie streams in the Appalachians; but I also think of the streams Tom Davis fishes in Idaho, which hold some 14" fish.
 The photo above shows a nice brown trout caught with the GM Keiryu Special 27, which was the forerunner of the TenkaraBum Traveler 27 - basically the same rod with different graphics.
 So, the TenkaraBum Traveler 27 is not a "brookie rod."
 It is a small stream rod.